manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 We have to explicitly *import* the modules before using them inside of our program.

-Using this methods consists of two parts, first being to convert the list into a **numpy array** and then using `numpy.unique`, which returns a list of only unique values from the array.
+Using this methods consists of two parts, first being to convert the list into a **numpy array** and then using `numpy.unique`, which returns a list of only unique values from the list.

 ```
 import numpy as numpy